Axentro/guide/creating-a-wallet.md

 > ./sushi wallet amount -w testnet-wallet-1.json -n http://testnet.sushichain.io:3000
 ```

-Here we are checking the balance against the testnet - but in the next section we will start up a private local node and use that.
+Here we are checking the balance against the testnet - but you can supply the url of any node or even a locally running private node.

 When you check the balance it shows the amount after 1 confirmation.
 You can choose to supply more confirmations.
-Each confirmation means that there was 1 block added to the blockchain above the one your last transaction was in.
+Then number of confirmations is the number of blocks that have been added to the chain after the block that contains your transaction.
 Obviously the more blocks the more confidence you have that the block your transaction is in and the chain your are looking at as a whole is good.
+In the context of wallet amount it's looking at the balance at `latest block - number_of_confirmations`

 ```bash
 > ./sushi wallet amount -w testnet-wallet-1.json -n http://testnet.sushichain.io:3000
 ```

-This is checking the actual amount of coins that have been confirmed (successfully processed on the testnet) - It defaults to showing after 1 confirmation.
+This is checking the amount of coins that have been successfully processed on the testnet - It defaults to 1 confirmation (i.e. `latest block - 1`)

 ```bash
 > ./sushi wallet amount --confirmation=6 -w testnet-wallet-1.json -n http://testnet.sushichain.io:3000
 ```

-The `--confirmation=` flag indicates we want to see the confirmed amount of coins after 6 confirmations (or blocks) have been added on top of the block our last transaction is in
+The `--confirmation=` flag indicates we want to see the amount of coins that are present when looking at the balance as of  `latest block - 6 blocks`.

 ### Encrypt / Decrypt a wallet